cAMPUS MINISTRY'S WELCOME

 Dear Immaculata community,

-Welcome to Campus Ministry, the epicenter of our school, where God’s love and blessings are evident in all that we do, where students, committed to their faith and the service of others, can find a comfortable “home,” and where all campus ministry initiatives (outreach, retreats, and faith on campus programs) emanate.
+Welcome to Campus Ministry, the epicenter of our school, where, in conjunction with our Director of Catholic Identity, God’s love and blessings are evident in all that we do, where students, committed to their faith and the service of others, can find a comfortable “home,” and where all campus ministry initiatives (outreach, retreats, and faith on campus programs) emanate.

 Incredibly, Immaculata students have over 150 opportunities for service work on a daily, weekly, monthly, and yearly basis.
 It is not only a great way to meet new people, but an important step in establishing a lifetime of service.
 Whether you bring your pet to a nursing home or build houses in Appalachia, participate in a bingo game for the homeless or work with special needs kids, there is something to contribute.
 The quintessential event is our annual massive Garage Sale, during which we raise funds for Campus Ministry initiatives, but help the community by providing low cost quality items, as well as donating goods to many worthy causes.
 What is exciting to see is that nearly the WHOLE school is involved...from the administration to the faculty and staff, the parents, and most importantly, the students.
 They help us set up, sell the merchandise, and clean up within a four-day period.
 Truly, it’s a miracle.